inknsharps/webapp-portfolio/README.md

 ## Credits

+* <a href="https://fonts.google.com/specimen/Armata">Armata</a> by Viktoriya Grabowska from Google Fonts for the headers.
 * <a href="https://picsum.photos/">Lorem Picsum</a> for the placeholder images.
 * Social media icons from <a href="https://www.iconfinder.com/">Iconfinder</a>.
 * CSS reset file based off of the <a href="https://github.com/hankchizljaw/modern-css-reset">Modern CSS reset</a> by Andy Bell/hankchizljaw.